nirmash/redis-schema/README.md

 schema.number_rule age 0 150
 schema.table_rule contacts firstName lastName age
 ```
 Since Redis doesn't have a notion of table we are storing the table data in [Redis hashsets](https://redis.io/commands/hset).
-The module is adding an `Id` key to table rows and increments the number of records in a seperate counter key.
+The module is adding an `Id` key to table rows and increments the number of records in a separate counter key.
 Let's add some records to the `contacts` table and see how they are stored in the Redis database.

 The module includes the `schema.upsert_row` command.
 This command takes a row index as the first parameter (-1 for a new row) followed by the table name and then a list of key value pairs (field name and value).
 Values are checked against the field rules (e.g. a contact age can't be larger that a 150).
 ```